Student Life at Mines

 Veterans Services

 The Registrar’s Office provides academic certification services for veteran students attending the School and using educational benefits from the Veterans Administration.
-Additional non-academic services are provided through the Dean of Student's Office.
+Additional non-academic services are provided through the Dean of Students Office.

 Activities